Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: The RICC Autoencoder Method

 We summarize the detailed configuration of our encoder in Fig.~\ref{fig:network:ricc} and Table~\ref{model-table}.
 The decoder (not shown) has the same structure, but mirrored.
-We follow standard practice in integrating CNNs into our autoencoder architecture so as to preserve spatial structure in the input images and to detect the edges of input cloud objects.
+We follow standard practice in integrating CNNs into our autoencoder architecture so as to preserve the spatial structure in the input images and to detect the edges of input cloud objects.
 We stack the convolutional layers into \textit{blocks}, each consisting of three convolutional layers of the same size, plus batch normalization~\cite{Ioffe2015BatchNA} at the end of the block.
-(Three layers are required to allow the bottleneck representation to learn the structure of an entire input image.)
+(Three layers are required to allow the bottleneck representation to learn the structure of the entire input image.)

 We use a 3$\times$3 filter, following Simonyan et al.~\cite{Simonyan2015VeryDC} who proposed that the smaller odd-number kernel size with multiple convolutional layers can learn entire features in its inputs.
 We halve the resolution of the incoming image but double the filter size each time that we move from one convolutional block to the next, using max pooling with stride 2 in the NRI and RA autoencoders.
 However, as the pooling operation can trigger a loss of spatial structure in CNNs~\cite{Hinton2011TransformingA}, we alternate the max-pooling layer with a stride convolution layer, as stride convolution with increased stride performs as accurately as max pooling in image recognition tasks~\cite{springenberg2014striving}.
 We use a leaky rectified linear unit (leaky ReLU), a refinement of ReLU~\cite{Nair2010RectifiedLU}, for the activation function, $f(x) = \max(0.3x,x)$.
 We use stochastic gradient descent~\cite{lecun1998gradient} as our optimization method.
+We present training implementation details in Section~\ref{sec:training-protocol}, and results of training loss of our proposed autoencoder in Fig.~\ref{fig:gridsearch_loss_cloud} in Appendix~\ref{sec:valid_cloud}.
+We further investigate features learned by our neural network in Appendix~\ref{sec:ricode}.